“LADY IN ERMINE IS SMART, SEXY AND SURPRISING!” JAN WAHL, KGO RADIO/ARMED SERVICES RADIO NETWORK/SAN FRANCISCO BAY TIMES

 ” Congratulations on bringing Sofonisba to life!!!
 I just finished reading LADY IN ERMINE and truly loved it!
-The story you wove is captivating and jam packed with history.
+Captivating and jam packed with history.
 I truly hope this gets made into a mini series! ” – Patricia Olsen (Marin, California)

-Buy now from Bagwyn Books or pre-order here on Amazon or go to your favorite independent book store.
+Buy now on Amazon or go to your favorite independent book store.

 Lady in Ermine: The Story of a Woman Who Painted the Renaissance

 by Donna DiGiuseppe

 Available for order at your local bookstore or at Amazon.